 Faculty who are concerned about student plagiarism are encouraged to ask librarians how to prevent plagiarism by creating a paper trail of student research and drafts.

 The online display of sexually explicit images in public areas of the library is not allowed and a violation of the President’s Policy on Sexual Harassment.
 QV students who need to view such material for a class assignment can request a private viewing space from library staff.
 Verification of the assignment will be obtained by library staff.

 Quinebaug Middle College Policy

-The QVCC Library is also the library of the Quinebaug Middle College High School (QMC).
-Middle College students have the same privileges and responsibilities as QVCC students.
-Middle College faculty and staff have the same privileges and responsibilities as QVCC faculty and staff.
+Quinebaug Middle College (QMC) students, faculty and staff have the same borrowing privileges and responsibilities as QVCC students, faculty and staff. [revised 2021]

-Middle College coillection development is finded through the QMC budget.
+Quinebaug Middle College collection development is funded through the QMC budget.

 QVCC and QMC faculty may place library-owned or personal materials on Reserve for one semester.
 Materials that are not library-owned or personally owned by faculty (i.e., Interlibrary Loan materials) may not be put on Reserve.
 Reserve materials may be borrowed by QVCC students, faculty, and staff only.
 All Reserve materials, whether onground or online, are subject to copyright limitations and guidelines.